andreipfeiffer/css-in-js/README.md

 <br />

 💡 **Key points**
-This solution appears to be better suited in some use-cases:
+This solution appears to be better suited when:
 - we deal with SPA (Single Page Applications), where we have one (or few) SSR pages;
-- we update the styles frequently (ie: daily), so even if we could cache them, it won't have a positive impact;
+- we update the styles frequently, so even if they could be cached, it won't have a positive impact;
 - we want to optimize for first-time visitors, affecting returning visitors instead;

 <br />